NTIA/sigmf-ns-ntia/ntia-waveform.sigmf-ext.md

 `ntia-waveform` is fully compliant with the [SigMF](https://github.com/gnuradio/SigMF/blob/master/sigmf-spec.md#namespaces) specification and conventions.

 ## 1 Global
-`ntia-waveform` does not directly extend the [Global object](https://github.com/gnuradio/SigMF/blob/master/sigmf-spec.md#global-object). `ntia-waveform` defines a waveform object and additional extensions of the waveform object.
+`ntia-waveform` does not directly extend the [Global](https://github.com/gnuradio/SigMF/blob/master/sigmf-spec.md#global-object). `ntia-waveform` defines a waveform object and additional extensions of the waveform object.
 The waveform objects may be utilized within the `emitter` object provided by [ntia-emitter](https://github.com/NTIA/sigmf-ns-ntia/blob/cotton-updates/ntia-emitter.sigmf-ext.md)

 ### 3.2 Waveform Object
 The waveform object has the following properties: